ant-ds/Scotland_Yard_VOP/README.md

 # VOP: Project - Gravensburger
+This project originates from "Ingenieursproject II" in the bachelor of civil engineering at Ghent University, computer science.
-This project aims at making a computer opponent for the boardgame Ravensburger.
+It aims at making a computer opponent for the boardgame Ravensburger by use of a manually written algorithm, and a machine learning algorithm.

 ## Custom Settings and parameters